yukiy72/control-variates-option-pricing/README.md

 To improve the efficiency and accuracy of standard Monte Carlo estimation, the project applies **control variates method** as a variance reduction technique.

-The goal is to compare the performance (variance and convergence speed) between standard Monte Carlo estimator and one with a control variate.
+The goal is to compare the performance (variance and convergence speed) between a standard Monte Carlo estimator and a control variate estimator.

 ---